 “It’s not the heat, it’s the humidity!”
-We all are accustomed to hearing this during the summer when it tends to get hot and muggy in the Northeast.
+People in the Northeast are accustomed to hearing this during the summer when it tends to get hot and muggy.

 Those who live in the desert have things a little easier.
 Since the air is dry, even if the temperatures creep into the 90s, it stays much more comfortable.
 This is because the dry air allows sweat to evaporate off your skin efficiently.

 When our body temperatures exceed 98.6°, we start to sweat.
 In low humidity, the sweat evaporates off your skin right away, which cools you off.
 When it’s humid, the sweat tends to stay on your skin.
 As your clothes and hair get damp, you start to feel sticky.
 Plus, excess humidity doesn’t just feel uncomfortable on your skin, it can help allergens, mildew, and mold to grow.

 This is why just focusing on cooling a room isn’t enough: you want to reduce the humidity as well.
 Many customers wonder if running an AC unit is a sufficient way to reduce moisture in a room.
 The answer is: while running an AC unit does help reduce humidity, dehumidifiers are much more efficient at removing excess moisture.

 What’s the Difference Between an Air Conditioner & Dehumidifier?

 Air conditioners are primarily used for getting rid of hot air and putting cold air into a room.
 A dehumidifier’s main function is to remove large amounts of humidity from an area, though it doesn’t put any cold air into a room.